DataDog/integrations-core/docs/developer/tutorials/snmp/profile-format.md

         tag: interface
 ```

+!!! note
+    General guidelines on [Datadog tagging](https://docs.datadoghq.com/tagging/) also apply to table metric tags.

+    In particular, be mindful of the kind of value contained in the columns used a tag sources.
+E.g. avoid using a `DisplayString` (an arbitrarily long human-readable text description) or unbounded sources (timestamps, IDs...) as tag values.

+    Good candidates for tag values include short strings, enums, or integer indexes.

 #### Metric type inference

 By default, the [Datadog metric type](https://docs.datadoghq.com/developers/metrics/types/?tab=count) of a symbol will be inferred from the SNMP type (i.e. the MIB `SYNTAX`):